Virginia Institute of Marine Science

 Biotic communities -- Virginia -- Broad Creek; Water quality -- Virginia -- Broad Creek; Environmental quality; Alum -- Environmental aspects -- Virginia -- Broad Creek

 Diaz, R. J., & Roberts, M. H. (1985) Present and historical environmental survey of Broad Creek, Norfolk, Virginia : with special reference to biotic communities and the effects of alum discharge.
 Special report in applied marine science and ocean engineering ; no. 275..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5NT5F
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5NT5F